-It is made visible in the colossal fortifications, which rise up along the shore of the Vistula.
-They tell of battles fought even before the 20th century’s great conflicts.
+It is made visible too in the colossal fortifications which rise up along the shore of the Vistula.
+They tell of battles fought long before the 20th century’s great conflicts.
 I remark to our taxi driver that Poland seems to have spent a lot of time at war with its neighbours.

 “Yes, the score is currently 7-3 to the Russians I think,” he chuckles.

 But it is the reminders of just one period of the city’s history – the years 1939 to 1945 – which dominate here, and for good reason.
 Whilst other cities have built over their past, Warsaw spent decades after the war reconstructing it, piece by fractured piece.
 The old market square, the castle and many of the palaces which line the streets of the beautiful old town, were re-assembled from the pieces of rubble that remained.
 The scale of the devastation wrought in those years is made clear by a 3D simulation that you can view in the Uprising Museum.
-Think of the scenes from Aleppo broadcast on TV news programmes today, only worse.
-Whole areas of the city were razed to dust.
+Think of the scenes of decimation we see on the streets of Syria – broadcast on our TV news channels today; then imagine something worse.
+Whole areas of this historic city were razed to dust.

 Even despite the rebuilding, some of the physical wounds of conflict remained – like the pockmarked walls of the Pałac Raczyńskich, where 50 men were shot in a street execution in January 1944.
 The building was later used as a hospital during the uprising.
 After the battle the Germans murdered the 430 remaining patients, afterwards dousing their bodies with petrol and burning them.
 There are both scars and ghosts in this place.